GlennPeulen/GlennPeulen.github.io/IML_notes/DecisionTrees.md

 Overall importance: Measuring how much Gini Index/variance is minimized in each split where a particular feature was used as compared the parent node.
 The sum of all importances can be scaled to 100.

 **Tree decomposition**
+Tracking decicions throughout the tree and explaining a prediction based on contributions added at each decision nodes.

 $$\hat{f}(x) = \bar{y} + \sum^{D}_{d=1} split.contrib(d,x) = \bar{y} + \sum^p_{j=1} feat.contrib(j,x)$$

 where D splits exists in a tree and p is the number of features.